oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Sorted Revision History
 <sorted-revision-history>
-It MUST be tested that the value of `number` of items of the revision history are sorted ascending when the items are sorted ascending by `date` and as a second level criteria `number`.
-As the timestamps might use different timezones, the sorting MUST take timezones into account.
+It SHALL be tested that the value of `number` of items of the revision history are sorted ascending when the items are sorted ascending by `date` and as a second level criteria `number`.
+As the timestamps might use different timezones, the sorting SHALL take timezones into account.

 In order to create consistent results in the case of mixed integer and semantic versioning (failing test